Ahliddin77/Ahliddin77/README.md

-- 👋 Hi, I’m @Ahliddin77 I'm a final-year student studying Mathematics and Computer Science in Lodz University Poland
+# 👋 Hi, I’m @Ahliddin77

+- 🎓 I recently earned my **Bachelor’s degree in Mathematics and Computer Science** from **the University of Lodz, Poland**.
-- 👀 I’m Eager to contribute to innovative projects and grow within the IT industry
+- 👀 I’m eager to contribute to **innovative projects** and grow within the **IT industry**.
-- 🌱 I’m currently learning and growing in Front End Development
+- 🌱 I’m currently expanding my expertise in **Front-End Development, JavaScript, React, and Cybersecurity**.
+- 💡 Passionate about **algorithms, web development, and AI-driven applications**.
-- 📫 How to reach me ahmadjonov117@gmail.com
+- 📫 How to reach me: **ahmadjonov117@gmail.com**

+🚀 Let's connect and build something amazing!

 <!---
 Ahliddin77/Ahliddin77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.